Taiwan's Education Background

 What is the role of Chinese in the English classroom?

 The use of Chinese varies and typically depends on the LET.
 Usually, in Changhua, most LETs encourage students to speak only English in the classroom.
-To know Chinese is of course a plus for you to get to know your students more, but as an ETA you do not necessarily need to know Chinese or use it in class.
+To know Chinese is of course a plus for you to get to know your students more, but as an ETA/ETF you do not necessarily need to know Chinese or use it in class.

 How many hours do I need to teach in my school?